pairshaped/curlingio-docs/docs/club-management/curlers.md

 Once you have a CSV to import, upload it by clicking the "Choose File" button and selecting it.
 Then click the "Import" button to run the import.
-We'll try to detect and ignore any duplicate curlers.
+We'll try to detect and ignore any duplicate profiles.

 We keep a log you can review for every import in case there are errors due to missing fields or duplicate profiles.